teegre/snotify/README.md

 - %y year of release
 - %d track duration
 - %p track progress
+- %s playback state

-By default, Snotify displays "artist - track title".
+By default, Snotify displays "artist: track title".
 That said, if you want to change notification format, you have to use the included **snotifier** script (copy it somewhere and modify it) and change the **onevent** option in the Spotifyd configuration file accordingly.

 `onevent = /home/username/bin/snotifier`